aav7fl/website-legacy/_posts/2017-01-04-backing-up-android-nougat-cats.md

 #### Google Gamifying Notifications

 It's silly.
 It really is.
-But I like looking at these cats and it's almost like _Google <u>is</u> gamifying the process of me checking my notifications_...and that appears to be happening.
+But I like looking at these cats and it's almost like _Google is gamifying the process of me checking my notifications_...and that appears to be happening.
 They are keeping our vested interest by getting us to return to our notifications with the hope of discovering something new.
 I like this game..

  I like my little collection of cats so much that I wanted to find a way to back them up.
 My phone is an LG Nexus 5X.
 I probably could've stopped at LG and you might have been able to guess what the problem is.
 My phone is probably doomed.